University of Houston Logo

 A select number of students will be able to travel to Alaska in 2025 to launch or deploy the experiments.

-The start of UH’s Observing Our Changing Planet (USIP VI) program has been adjusted to support NEBP.
+The start of UH’s Observing Our Changing Planet (USIP VI) program has been adjusted to support the eclipses.
 We accepted ~13 early-start students into the program in January 2023.
-We are now recruiting an additional ~15-20 students for Fall 2023 to round-out the USIP VI cohort for Alaska, 2025.
+We accepted an additional ~15 students for Fall 2023 to round-out the USIP VI cohort for Alaska, 2025.
+The next major new class will be admitting students in Fall, 2025.

 Need more information?